-CNS provides securities brokerage services of the securities listed in the SET and the Market for Alternative Investment (mai) to retail clients, domestic and foreign institutional clients.
+The Company provides securities brokerage services of the securities listed in the SET and the Market for Alternative Investment (mai) to retail clients, domestic and foreign institutional clients.

-CNS provides securities brokerage services of the securities listed in the overseas stock exchanges and/or the securities that the SEC allows domestic investors to invest.
+The Company provides securities brokerage services of the securities listed in the overseas stock exchanges and/or the securities that the SEC allows domestic investors to invest.

-CNS provides high-quality services and research papers as well as experienced financial advisors ("FA").
-Clients can place orders through FAs or by themselves through online trading applications and mobile applications.
+The Company provides high-quality services and research papers as well as experienced financial advisors ("FA").
+Clients can place orders through FAs or by themselves through online trading applications.

-CNS has 3 types of securities trading accounts as follows:
+The Company has 4 types of securities trading as follows: